eliark/eliark-iso/README.md

 sudo ./install-me

-# be sure to first change line 32 and 36 to the username name hand to the hostname you want

-# this will install the base system and set it up to boot the new arch
+# this will install the base system, add user, set permissions, and set it up to boot the new arch

 # then you can use my arch1 script to install a desktop and many other things.

+# in this one you also need to change the username in line ##

+# then run (as root)

 sudo ./arch1